coywil26/DIMPLE/README.md

 numpy

 # Data Formats
-Targeted genes must be in fasta format and include a minimum of 30 bases surrounding gene.
-Entire plasmid sequence is advised to search for nonspecific amplification <br />
+Targeted genes must be in fasta format and include the entire plasmid sequence to search for nonspecific amplification <br />
 Final output is fasta format.
 One file for oligo pools and one file for PCR primers

 # Position arguments